tcet-opensource/documentation/docs/projects/tnp-website/frontend/components/testimonials.md

     ```
 4. To add or change the testimonial content, we edited the `info` property and also, updated the `photo` property with the required name of the file or url of the image.

+     ```jsx {2,3} showLineNumbers
+       {
+          info: "As I stare out the window, I can see the leaves of the trees rustling in the wind.
+The sun is setting, freshly cut grass.
+I take a deep breath and let it out slowly, feeling the tension in my body release.
+In this moment, everything feels perfect, and I am grateful for the simple joys in life.",
+          photo: "pfp-pixelated.png",
+          name: //name of the student/company,
+          position: //position or role of the student/company recruiter, }
+    ```

 5. To add the name of the reviewer and position they hold, we located the `name` and `position` property of the array.

+    ```jsx {4,5} showLineNumbers
+       {
+          info: //Testimonial content,
+          photo: //file name or url of an image,
+          name: "Rahil",
+          position: "badeLog",
+        }
+    ```

 6. Save the `index.astro` file.